manassingh9220/pgq/README.md

 # pgq

 A job queue built on PostgreSQL.
-No Redis, no RabbitMQ, no broker to operate.
+No broker, no Redis, no extra service to operate.

-Jobs live in a table in the same database as your application data, which means **enqueueing a job and writing the data that job depends on happen in one transaction.** That single property is the reason this exists.
+Jobs live in a table in the same database as your application data, which means **enqueueing a job and writing the data that job depends on happen in one transaction.**

 ```python
 with conn.transaction():